KptnKMan/deploy-kube/README.md

 # Kareems New Kubernetes

 This repository contains Kareems New Kubernetes Deployment configuration.
-It's designed to use outputs from and be built on top of the Terraform [Base VPC and Bastion Template](https://github.com/KptnKMan/deploy-vpc-aws).
 This is designed to bring up a cluster in AWS (Amazon Web Services) that is empty and ready to manipulate.
-This is intended to eventually reflect production-ready implementation.
-This implementation is very stable, but it is in testing, and may not work if documentation is not followed.
+This is intended to eventually reflect a production-ready implementation and is very stable, but it is in testing, and may not work if documentation is not followed.
+This template uses Terraform outputs from the [Base VPC and Bastion Template](https://github.com/KptnKMan/deploy-vpc-aws).
+This template should be deployed after (and be torn down before) that initial template.

+This is essentially my own 'Kubernetes from scratch' setup, made to work (eventually) on any public cloud provider (Intended: Amazon Web Services, Microsoft Azure, Google Cloud).

 It contains: